netdata/netdata/packaging/installer/methods/kickstart.md

 ### reinstalling

 - `--reinstall`
-  If there is an existing install, reinstall it instead of trying to update it.
-If there is not an existing install, install netdata normally.
+  If there is an existing installation, reinstall it instead of trying to update it.
+If there is not an existing installation, install netdata normally.
 - `--reinstall-even-if-unsafe`
-  If there is an existing install, reinstall it instead of trying to update it, even if doing so is known to potentially break things (for example, if we cannot detect what type of installation it is).
+  If there is an existing installation, reinstall it instead of trying to update it, even if doing so is known to potentially break things (for example, if we can’t detect what type of installation it is).
 If there is not an existing install, install Netdata normally.
 - `--reinstall-clean`
-  If there is an existing install, uninstall it before trying to install Netdata.
-Fails if there is no existing install.
+  If there is an existing installation, uninstall it before trying to install Netdata.
+Fails if there is no existing installation.

 ### uninstall